Skip to main content

 News Articles

 Sonoma County's congressional representatives are right.
 Six months of secrecy surrounding the federal raid of a Petaluma slaughterhouse and a nationwide recall of meat processed there in 2013 is more than enough.
-It's time for federal investigators to come clean with their investigation into Rancho Feeding Corp.
+It's time for federal investigators to come clean with their investigation into Rancho Feeding Corp. — if only to allow local ranchers who relied on Rancho for food processing to move on with a better understanding of what they can do, if anything, to address their losses.

 Issues:Wine & Agriculture